HiPERCAM/hipercam/docs/photometry.rst

 a weight of 0.5, which is linearly ramped from 0 to 1 as the pixel approaches the aperture over a length scale comparable to its size.

 An important element of normal extraction is the radius to extract the target flux from.
 In an ideal world with steady seeing, this would have a single value.
-However seeing is very rarely steady, and can exhibit very variable behaviour in a night, or even within minutes.
+However, seeing is very rarely steady, and can exhibit very variable behaviour in a night, or even within minutes.
 Thus a commonly used option is the 'variable' aperture option (set in the reduce file).
 This scales the radius of the extraction aperture to a multiple of the FWHM of the stellar profiles of the given frame.
 A single mean value of FWHM is established through profile fits to the targets and thus the same extraction radius is used for all targets.
 Useful values for the scale factor range from 1.5 to 2.5.
-Stellar profiles can have extended wings, so one should expect not to include all the target flux in the aperture.
-Instead the hope is that the same fraction of flux is missed from both target and comparison, which then cancels when performing relative photometry.
-The exact choice of scale is not easy, as it represents a balance between increasing statistical noise for large radii versus increasing systematic noise for small radii where the fraction of flux lost from the apertures becomes large.
+Stellar profiles have extended wings, so one cane never include all the target flux in the aperture.
+Instead the hope is that the *same* fraction of flux is missed from both target and comparison, which then cancels when performing relative photometry.
+The exact choice of scale is not easy, as it represents a balance between increasing statistical noise for large radii versus increasing systematic noise for small radii when the fraction of flux lost from the apertures becomes large.
 Bright targets tend to push the choice towards large radii, while faint targets are better with small radii.
 The key is to try different values and compare the results side by side.

 Sometimes one might have no suitable comparison star, or only ones of very different colour to the target such that they are bright in some bands but